EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/FAQ/shieldperf.rst

 For example, this report can be used to detect slow connections or slow machines (due to incorrect configuration).
 Filter the results by a specific duration/interval field, one that would indicate a slow connection.

-For example, filter according to **firstImageSentTime.numeric** greater than 2500 (indicated slow loading), with a **specific** clientIP – the filtered results will indicate which machines may have problematic configurations.
+For example, filter the results according to **firstImageSentTime.numeric** greater than 2500 (indicates slow loading), and with a **specific** clientIP.
+The results will indicate which machines are slow and may have problematic configurations.